blocklet/media-kit/.aigne/doc-smith/docs/guides-custom-plugin.md

 export default MyCustomPanel;
 ```

-Next, configure the `<Uploader />` component to include your new plugin.
+Next, configure the `Uploader` component to include your new plugin.
 You'll define the plugin in the `plugins` array and use the `onShowPanel` callback to render your `MyCustomPanel` component.

 ```javascript Uploader.jsx icon=logos:react
 import React from 'react';